F5Networks/k8s-bigip-ctlr/docs/config_examples/next-gen-routes/README.md

 For every EDNS resource created, CIS will add VS having matching domain as the Wide IP pool member.

 ### Policy CR support for routes
-Policy CR integration with nextGenRoutes extends so many BIG-IP features to the Openshift routes, i.e. snat, custom tcp, http and https profiles, irules, http2 profile, persistance profile, profileMultiplex, profileL4, logProfiles, waf, botDefense, firewallPolicy, dos, allowSourceRange, etc.
+Policy CR integration with nextGenRoutes extends so many BIG-IP features to the Openshift routes, i.e. snat, custom tcp, http and https profiles, irules, http2 profile, persistance profile, profileMultiplex, profileL4, logProfiles, waf, botDefense, firewallPolicy, dos, allowSourceRange, etc.</br>
+_**NOTE:** Policy CR should be created in a namespace which CIS is monitoring._

 ### WAF precedence
 WAF can be specified either in route annotations or in policy CR.